In this article

 1. Know the eligibility requirements

-Each unique business credit card comes with its own eligibility requirements.
-To qualify for most offers, you typically need at least the following:
+Each business credit card comes with its own eligibility requirements.
+To qualify for most offers, you typically need:

-• Good credit: The highest-quality business credit cards typically require a personal guarantee from the business owner that’s backed by a credit score of 700 or higher.
-So, you’ll likely need excellent credit to qualify.
-However, if you have an adequate business credit score you may be able to bypass the personal guarantee and credit check.
+• Good credit: The most attractive small business credit cards typically require a personal guarantee from the business owner, backed by a credit score of 700 or higher.
+However, if you have an adequate business credit score, you may be able to bypass the personal guarantee and credit check.

-• Proof of profitability: It may be difficult to qualify for a business credit card if your company isn’t profitable yet or if it isn’t producing a profit margin that’s high enough.
+• Proof of profitability: It may be difficult to qualify for a business credit card if your company isn’t profitable yet or if your profit margin is slim

 • Agreement among ownership: If your startup is a partnership, lenders will typically require all members of the partnership who own more than 25% of the business to agree to open the account.
-As such, in most cases, anyone who owns more than 25% of your business will likely need to be listed on the application, including their names, addresses, birthdays, and social security numbers.
+As such, anyone who owns more than 25% of your business will likely need to be listed on the application, including their names, addresses, birthdays, and Social Security numbers.

-If you don’t meet the requirements above, don’t worry—you’re not out of luck.
-Some corporate cards can use your sales data instead of years of business credit history or a personal guarantee to underwrite your business.
+If you don’t meet the requirements above, don’t worry: Some business credit cards can use your sales data to underwrite your business instead of showing years of business credit history or a personal guarantee.

-Can I get a business credit card with no business income?
+Can you get a business credit card with no revenue?

 2. Look for rewards that help your startup

-Rewards have become commonplace in the credit card industry.
-Rather than looking at membership rewards and additional perks as extras, consider them as essential tools to help you grow your company.
+Credit card rewards are commonplace among credit card issuers today.
+Rather than thinking of rewards and perks as extras, it’s better to consider them tools to help you grow your company.

 Most cards only offer rewards or bonus points on eligible purchases in certain spending categories like office supplies, travel expenses, or dining.
-What you can redeem your rewards for also varies by card, so you’ll want to consider whether you want travel rewards or more general rewards.
+How you can redeem your membership rewards also varies by card, so you’ll want to consider your options: Do you want elevated travel rewards or more flexible ways to redeem your points?

-To avoid the complexity of trying to spend within the right bonus categories, you might consider looking for a card that offers universal cashback rewards on all purchases.
+To avoid the complexity of trying to spend within the right bonus categories, you might consider looking for a card that offers universal cashback on all purchases.
 That way, you don’t have to tailor where you spend your money, and you’ll know the value of the rewards every time you make a purchase.
-Cashback is often applied as a statement credit that you can put right back into funding your business.

 3. Evaluate potential fees and interest

-It’s important to look for an option that comes with a low interest rate if you’re not able to completely pay off your balance each billing cycle.
-Some cards also come with a 0% introductory APR period at account opening that you can use to perform balance transfers and pay down your debts on other cards.
+If you don’t anticipate paying off your balance in full every month, look for cards that offer a low interest rate.
+Some cards come with a 0% introductory APR period when you open your account, which you can use to perform balance transfers and pay down debts on other cards.

 However, interest often isn’t the only fee you’ll pay as a cardholder.
 Some other fees to watch for include: